Autoferry/autoferry.github.io/_posts/2021-04-22-maritime-colav-for-ferries.md

 ## Proposed tasks for the Masters thesis (spring 2022)
 * Continue unfinished project work.
-* Improve method by introducing passenger comfort and COLREGs considerations.
+* Improve method by introducing considerations on passenger comfort and the Convention on the International Regulations for Preventing Collisions at Sea (COLREGs).
-* Make preparations for and conduct full-scale experiments in Trondheim harbor.
+* Make preparations for and conduct full-scale experiments with milliAmpere and/or milliAmpere 2 in Trondheim harbor.
 * Write report.

 ## Contact
-Write a short email where you explain your motivation for this work as well as about your background, and send it to [Morten Breivik] and  [Emil Thyri].
+Write a short email where you explain your motivation for this task as well as about your background, and send it to [Morten Breivik] and  [Emil Thyri].
 We will then arrange a Teams meeting with you to discuss the task.

 ## References
 * Thyri, E.H.
 (2019): “[A Path-Velocity Decomposition Approach to Collision Avoidance for Autonomous Passenger Ferries](https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2625711)”, MSc thesis, NTNU.